 Medical Editor: Melissa Conrad Stöppler, MD

 Zyrtec (cetirizine hydrochloride) is an antihistamine that treats symptoms, such as itching, runny nose, watery eyes, and sneezing from hay fever (allergic rhinitis) and other allergies, such as allergies to molds and dust mites.
 It is available in generic form.
-Common side effects include: drowsiness, fatigue, dizziness, and dry mouth.
+Common side effects of Zyrtec include: drowsiness, fatigue, dizziness, dry mouth, sore throat, cough, nausea, constipation, or headache.
 In children, stomach pain and vomiting may occur.

 Zyrtec is available as regular tablets and chewable tablets (5 mg and 10 mg) and syrup (1 mg/mL).
 It is available as an over-the-counter (OTC) drug, so no prescription is needed.
 Some patients reported the occurrence of sleepiness, or somnolence, when taking Zyrtec, so do not drive a car or operate potentially dangerous machinery.
 Combining Zyrtec with alcohol or other central nervous system (CNS) depressants should be avoided because additional reductions in alertness may occur.
 Zyrtec should be used during pregnancy only if clearly needed, and it is not recommended for nursing mothers.